Abulug: Demographics

-In the 2020 census, the population of Abulug, Cagayan, was 34,579 people, with a density of sigfig 34,579/162.60.
+In the 2024 census, the population of Abulug was 35,347 people, with a density of sigfig 35,347/162.60.

 Economy

 Abulug is potential for commercial activities.
 It is located in northwestern part of Cagayan.
 The town particularly the area of Jct.
 Luna is the gateway to Apayao province.

 Many commercial establishments are now in the municipality such as: agricultural and construction supplies, banks, bookstores, drug stores, pawnshops, groceries, bakeries, car companies, hotels, boutiques, restaurants, convenience stores, shopping centers, appliance centers, review and training centers, courier companies and others.

 Government

-Abulug is a municipality in the province of Cagayan, government officials in the provincial level are voted by the electorates of the town.
+Government officials in the provincial level are voted by the electorates of the town.
 The provincial government has political jurisdiction over local transactions of the municipal government.

 The municipality is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
 All officials are also elected every three years.

-Now, the Abulug government center has been officially transferred to Barangay Libertad.
-This change was formalized through a municipal resolution that re-designated the government center from its previous location in Barangay Centro, Abulug.
+The Abulug government center transferred to Barangay Libertad following a municipal resolution that re-designated the government center from its previous location in Barangay Centro.